Air Traffic Controller (video game)

-An enhanced version titled Advanced Air Traffic Controller was released by Creative Computing in 1981 for the TRS-80, Apple II, Commodore PET, and Atari 800.
+An enhanced version, Advanced Air Traffic Controller, was published by Creative Computing in 1981 for the TRS-80, Apple II, Commodore PET, and Atari 8-bit computers.

 Gameplay

 Air Traffic Controller is a game in which the player directs local air traffic.

 Reception

 Alan Isabelle reviewed Air Traffic Controller in The Space Gamer, commenting that it was "Unquestionably worth [the price].
 I highly recommend this to anyone with the computer to run it.".